 There are 2 main advantages of this style.
 First, there is considerable flexibility.
 You get custom recipes that focus on your needs.
 You can even include your own personal recipes.
 Dietary preferences can be changed whenever you want to.
 There is even syncing to Fitbit and nutritional details for each recipe.

 The other advantage is the price.
-The planning service costs around $8 to $9 per month.
+The planning service costs $69 for 6 months or $99 for 12 months, which averages to around $8.25 or $11.50 per month.
 That’s a low price to receive customized meal plans.
-You can also sign up for Instacart for $6 to $8 per month, which is a way to get your groceries delivered to you.
+You can also sign up for Instacart for $9.99 per month or $99 per year, which is a way to get your groceries delivered to you.
 You can also just shop for the ingredients yourself.
 Platejoy will give you a list of everything you need.

 Regardless of your approach, you will still need to pay for the ingredients.
 The price per meal will vary depending on the recipes in question.
 Still, the style is a viable way to get many of the benefits of a meal kit, without paying too much.